 – Boyan Slat

-I hope you enjoyed the quotes and feel moved to explore how we can keep plastic and other such contaminants out of our oceans.
+I hope you found these pollution quotes interesting and felt moved to explore opportunities to keep plastic and other such contaminants out of our oceans.

 The NRDC has many articles related to this goal and details about how to get involved.